rhzxg/rhzxg/README.md

 You may have seen my bio and story at [codingdog.xyz](https://www.codingdog.xyz).
 I use [zhihu.com](https://zhihu.com/people/qaucodingdog) for publishing ariticals and thoughts more ofen.

 💑 By the way, I really like typing front-end codes, especially those with css animations.
 I've also done some refering [For my special](https://www.codingdog.xyz/iLoveMby).
-Lots of its code was not wrote by my own though, I picked out the usful part of code out and it worked well.
-By the new year's eve of 2021, I will push the files to github and you guys can copy.
+Lots of its code was not wrote by my own though, I picked the usful part of code out and it worked well.
+By the new year's eve of 2021, I will push the files to github then you guys can see.
 Good luck.

 ---